 Florida is vulnerable to flooding at any time of the year.
 Mostly surrounded by water, the abundant supply of moisture feeds the development of thunderstorms, which may produce heavy rains over a short period of time.
 When those heavy rains occur, the ground may not be able to absorb all of the rainwater and flooding may result.
-Due to t a constant of the second secon the flat ground in portions of the state, floodwaters may sometimes remain in an area for days, weeks or even months.
+Due to the flat ground in portions of the state, floodwaters may sometimes remain in an area for days, weeks or even months.